Solving B2C Marketing Problems With Technology

 Time to read: 5 Minutes

 We kicked off the Martech Magnified 2018 Conference with an awesome presentation from Mike Lukich of Total Wine & More, who had some insightful things to say about tech from a B2C perspective.
 Talking about tech from a conceptual perspective is one thing, but when it comes to figuring out how to apply the latest and greatest in MarTech to our actual problem areas, well, sometimes things can get a little complicated.
-Really, the focus should be on solving B2C marketing problems with technology.
+Really, the focus should be on identifying the actual problem and how technology helps.
+It’s the first step to solving B2C marketing problems with technology.

 So, at its heart, Mike’s advice came down to this: have a thorough understanding of the problem, and then choose the tech accordingly.